Halloween is a night of mystery, mayhem… and maybe a bit of madness for your dog.

 See our post: How to make your dog throw up

-Costumes are scary to some dogs
+Halloween costumes are scary to some dogs

 Whether a costume is intended to be scary or not, it can be frightening for a dog.
 Dogs are accustomed to people looking, acting and moving in certain ways.
 If that changes, your dog may react with fear or uncertainty.